dzackgarza/Notes/Class_Notes/2020/Talks/GSTopology/Talk 2 Morse Theory/MorseTheoryNotes.md

   - $n=2$ case works with modification
   - Every smooth $4$ manifold admits a bisection into two Stein 4-manifolds.

+Why useful:
-Every Stein manifold is Kahler (compatible complex + Riemannian + symplectic structures), supposed to be an analog of affine varieties (as per Wikipedia, but should probably be quasi-projective).
+- Supposed to be an analog of affine varieties (as per Wikipedia, but should probably be quasi-projective).
+- Every Stein manifold is Kahler (compatible complex + Riemannian + symplectic structures), large class interesting to AG
+- Amenable to Hodge Theory
+- Homotopy types of CW complexes (admits a homotopy equivalence, as do all manifolds)

 Intrinsic definition: consider $(M^{2n}, J_$ where $M$ is a complex manifold and $J$ the structure of complex multiplication on $T_p M$.